moinkhanif/trend-search/README.md

 $ ruby bin/main.rb

 "Please choose your option:"
 "1.
-Show Daily Trends from  United States"
+Show Daily Trends from the United States"
 "2.
 Show Trends from a different country"
 "3.
 Change Number of Trends to Show"
 "4.
 Reset country and number of trend"